nmboavida/Quanta-ETL/README.md

 - 1 Master Node
 - 4 Core/Slave Nodes

 Once the cluster is launched another operator is tasked to add the steps to the EMR Cluster.
-Steps are essentially used to submit work to the Spark Framework installed in the EMR CLuster.
+Steps are essentially used to submit work to the Spark Framework installed in the EMR Cluster.
 You can find documentation [here](https://docs.amazonaws.cn/en_us/emr/latest/ReleaseGuide/emr-spark-submit-step.html) to learn more about steps in EMR Clusters.
 In this project we add one step to submit our spark job to the cluster.